karolcholewa/blog/_posts/2023-02-02-mc-roles-and-permissions.md

 *   **Content Creator** - general access plus full access to Content and Shared Classic Content
 *   **Data Manager** - full access to everything in Email Studio except email content

-By default all MC roles have the following expansion permissions to Email Studio: *Access System Default Email Templates*, *General Access*.
-In addition there are a few other additional permissions for each MC role for the Email Studio, therefore the Classic Roles expand MC Roles within the Email Studio.
+By default, all MC roles have the following expansion permissions to Email Studio: *Access System Default Email Templates*, *General Access*.
+In addition, there are a few other additional permissions for each MC role for the Email Studio, therefore the Classic Roles expand MC Roles within the Email Studio.

 ## The Real SFMC Admin
-Assign both the **MC Administrator** and the **Administrator** roles to a full fledged, power Admin.
+Assign both the **MC Administrator** and the **Administrator** roles to a full-fledged, power Admin.

 ## Resources
 *   [Trailhead Module](https://trailhead.salesforce.com/content/learn/modules/marketing-cloud-roles-and-permissions-quick-look)